Mirantis/kqueen/README.md

 ## Configuration

+We load configuration from file `config_dev.py` by default and this can be configured by `KQUEEN_CONFIG_FILE` environment varialbe.

 | Configuration option | Type | Default value | Description |
 | --- | --- | --- | --- |